Something went wrong

 Adoption of solar home heating systems in Washington

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+The most eco-friendly heating option is solar.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Today, 16,434 homes in Washington are heated with active solar arrays.
-This is a 8% gain from 2024, when 15,259 homes used active solar heating.
+This is a 173% gain from 2018, when 6,022 homes utilized active solar heating.

 Washington County Heating Oil Trends